oelarnes/spells/README.md

 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
 - Uses Polars expressions to support second-stage aggregations and beyond like game-weighted z-scores with one call to summon
-- Intended support for larger-than-memory datasets (once I/Polars get it working)
+- Planned support for larger-than-memory datasets (once I/Polars get it working)

 ## summon